saqlainjamil5/swiftButtons/README.md

-# Swift Buttons
+# Edit User Data App

-This repository contains three custom button implementations in UIKit, demonstrating different styles and animations for buttons.
+This repository contains an iOS application demonstrating a simple user data management interface using UserDefaults.
+The app allows users to edit and save their profile information, which is then displayed on the main screen.

 ## Table of Contents
 - [Overview](#overview)